 - Directly use

-The fact that those platform implementation files are based on C++, thus we need to link against C++ library via
+The fact that those platform implementation files are based in C++, thus we need to link against C++ library via

-Check above setup over my repsitory on Github at haxpor/sdl2-cimgui-demo.
+All above setup can be found on Github at haxpor/sdl2-cimgui-demo.